saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     - **State/Province**
     - **Street Address**

-9. Select **Return claims**.
-Here, you choose claims you want returned in the tokens sent back to your application after a successful profile editing experience.
+9. For the **Return claims** section, you choose claims you want returned in the tokens sent back to your application after a successful profile editing experience.

     For now, select the following: